 Spatial Planning acts are governing the spatial design and spatial development of the province.
-It differentiates between local (municipal, örtliche) and so-called "über-örtliche" (regional, provincial) policies, instruments, such and planning as zoning plans, building codes - it also provides a framework for the setup of planning processes and sets the organisations, stakeholder and representatives that have to be involved (participation) in the scoping, design and implementation of plans/programs.
+It differentiates between local (municipal, örtliche) and so-called "über-örtliche" (regional, provincial) policies, and planning instruments, such as zoning plans, building codes - it also provides a framework for the setup of planning processes and sets the organisations, stakeholder and representatives that have to be involved (participation) in the scoping, design and implementation of plans/programs.